Louis Rooney

-Louis John Rooney (born 28 September 1996) is a former professional footballer who last played as a striker for Truro City.
+Louis John Rooney (born 28 September 1996) is an English professional footballer who plays as a striker for Torpoint Athletic.

 Career

 Plymouth Argyle

-Born in Plymouth, England, Rooney joined the Plymouth Argyle academy at age 9 and progressed throughout the ranks.
+Born pn 28 September 1996, in Plymouth, England, Rooney joined the Plymouth Argyle academy at age 9 and progressed throughout the ranks.

 After helping the club's U18 side win the Football League Youth Alliance Merit League One, Rooney signed his first professional contract with Argyle in June 2015 at the age of 18.
 In addition, Rooney was awarded the Richard Phillips Trophy for "his ability, sportsmanship, work-rate, dedication and improvement".

 In the 2015–16 season, Rooney was promoted to Plymouth Argyle's first team and in the club's pre-season tour, he scored two hat-tricks against Tavistock and Saltash United However, Rooney spent the rest of season at the first team at the substitute bench, with Reuben Reid, Jake Jervis, Deane Smalley, Craig Tanner and Ryan Brunt preferred instead.
 At one point, he was expected to be loaned out However, the attempts was unsuccessful and stayed throughout the season.
 He made his professional debut in Argyle's final game of their 2015–16 League 2 season against Hartlepool.
 He marked his debut with two goals in a 5–0 victory, including a 25-yard strike which won the club's 'Goal of the season' competition and was awarded with a new contract.

 In the 2016–17 season, Rooney continued to remain in the first team since the start of the season and was overlooked, citing competitions.
 After his loan spell at Truro City came to an end, in which he suffered a hamstring injury, Rooney made his first appearance of the 2016–17 season, coming on as a second-half substitute, in a 3–0 loss against Grimsby Town on 19 November 2016.
 Once again, Rooney spent the next two months on the substitute bench and was expected to be loaned out once more.
 Upon returning to his parent club at the end of the 2016–17 season, Rooney was released by the club.
 Upon learning his release, Rooney stated that he felt leaving the club was for him to "make his name somewhere".